LSSTC-DSFP/LSSTC-DSFP-Sessions/dsfp_github_faq.md

 Full disclosure - merge conflicts in jupyter notebooks are annoying, because cell numbers don't always line up, etc, and it is possible to effectively "break" a notebook while editing it via a text editor such that it no longer renders correctly on the browser.
 But (but!) if you want to hone your git/GitHub skills this is something you should learn how to do (annoying as it may be).
 Here is an outline of how I (@adamamiller) would handle this:

-    $ git checkout master
+    $ git checkout main
-    $ git pull upstream master
+    $ git pull upstream main
     $ git checkout -b my_work

-Those lines (i) move to your forked master branch, (ii) pull any new/changed notebooks from the primary DSFP repo, and (iii) create a new branch in your forked repo called `my_work`.
+Those lines (i) move to your forked main branch, (ii) pull any new/changed notebooks from the primary DSFP repo, and (iii) create a new branch in your forked repo called `my_work`.
 [Note - the `-b` option is only needed the first time you run this command to create the branch, after that all you need is `git checkout my_work`.]

 Now, work on the IntroductionToMachineLearning.ipynb notebook.
 Complete the problems, try new code, produce plots, etc. When you are done working: